hh/org/blog/content/post/grpc-learning.md

 immediately working on my code at this strategic higher-level.
 I was concerned with the structure and flow of data as so much of the implementation code was generated for me.

-**** Reflection and Introspection
+### Reflection and Introspection {#reflection-and-introspection}

 Lastly, a quality of gRPC that makes it real exciting to learn is in the ease of its introspection.
 The typed nature of protobuf allows for easy, consistent integration with a range of tools beyond your own services.
-I saw that immediately with the LSP integration and emacs, but was truly chuffed when I discovered the [[https://github.com/ktr0731/evans][Evans CLI]].
+I saw that immediately with the LSP integration and emacs, but was truly chuffed when I discovered the [Evans CLI](https://github.com/ktr0731/evans).
 If you have reflection enabled on your server, which is straightforward to do, then you can immediately start communicating with it using Evans.
-Evans reminded me a bit of the postgres client `psql`, which is one of my favourite tools.
+Evans reminded me a bit of the postgres client \`psql\`, which is one of my favourite tools.
 With both, use a simple set of commands to investigate and richly describe the service you're building in a repl environment.
 It turns the development of your services into this dynamic, tangible experience that